CryptixOS/CryptixOS/README.md

 # 🧬 CryptixOS

 **CryptixOS** is a modern, modular, Unix-like operating system for `x86_64` and `aarch64`, written entirely in C++.
-It features its own kernel, standard library (`Prism`), and build system.
+It features its own kernel, and standard library (`Prism`).
 Designed for clarity, extensibility, and education, CryptixOS serves as a powerful base for learning OS development or building your own custom system from scratch.

 ![License](https://img.shields.io/github/license/CryptixOS/CryptixOS)
 ![Architecture](https://img.shields.io/badge/arch-x86__64%20%7C%20aarch64-blue)